3 Ways on How to Join Two Roofs Together

 Join Two Roofs Together with Same Pitch

 1. Determine where the two roofs will tie or join together.
-If they have the same pitch, then you’ll only require one framing type.
-Measure carefully to decide how many trusses that you need.
+You’ll only require one framing type if they have the same pitch.
+Measure carefully to decide how many trusses you need.
 To tie both roofs together, brace the upright and draw chalk guidelines on the shingles to mark the centerline of roof valleys, where they both will connect.

 2. Remove the facing boards, wall siding, and other obstructions of one roof’s end to tie it into the other—Mount trusses on one of the roofs.